- How To Put Weight On A Diabetic Cat?

 - Watch the portion size that your cat is taking.
 Even if you want your cat to have more meals, you do not want to feed them over, impacting their health.

-While your cat has been diagnosed with diabetes, following the six-steps explained here can surely help get your cat back to its ideal weight.
+If your diabetic cat is underweight, following the six steps explained can surely help get your cat back to its ideal weight.

-The precautionary measures highlighted here are essential as they can help achieve your cat’s health and fitness goals.
-In short, you need to realize that dealing with a diabetic cat is essential and needs your attention.
+Still, preventive measures are essential as they can help achieve your cat’s health and fitness goals.